farazht/elegantchaos/README.md

 From there, if you see something interesting, you can easily adjust the scale and offset to fit it to your screen, and adjust the *t* settings to get a better look at the behavior.

-Remember, you can slow down time as much as you'd like, and it will almost certainly still look cool.
+Remember, you can slow down time as much as you'd like, and it will almost certainly still look interesting.

 ## Explanation